All Episodes

 I don't have the luxury, which I think is actually quite negative.

-I don't have the Luxury as an empiricist, as a rationalist, as a non-reality of abstractions guy.
+I don't have the luxury as an empiricist, as a rationalist, as a non-reality of abstractions guy.

-Abstractions are valuable, but they don't exist in sort of platonic form or the essence of the personality is the aggregation of neurons.
+Abstractions are valuable, but they don't exist in sort of Platonic form.

 It is not a ghost in the mind.